Trahloc/midi-qol/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/tposney)

-- MidiQOL v11.4.42 is compatible with Foundry v12 (all the way to .329) and dnd5e v3.2.9.
+- MidiQOL v11.4.48 is compatible with Foundry v12 (all the way to .331) and dnd5e v3.2.9.
-- MidiQOL v11.4.42 is compatible with dnd5e v3.3.x.
+- MidiQOL v11.6.x is compatible with dnd5e v3.3.x.
+- MidiQOL v12.x is an alpha build if someone wants to test for dnd5e v4.x.
+Non game ready and none of the premade modules are compatible at all.

 ## Future releases **tentative** timetable

-- **11.5.0** will be dnd5e v3.2+ only.
-Tentative date July 29.

-- **11.6.0** will drop support for midi damage application/calculation and only support dnd5e damage application/calculation.
-Tentative date August 5.
-You are actively encouraged to both try v3 damage calculation/application and report bugs.
-This version will remove concentration-data from midi-qol and all use will switch to dependents.
-Currently midi-only supports backwards compatible concentration-data.

-- **12.0.0** will be v12 only.
-Tentative date August 19 - assuming the most popular modules dependent on midi are v12 ready.
+- **12.0.0** will be v12 only and dnd5e v4.x compatible.
+Tentative date end of November.
-The reason for planning this is that v12 has a whole new framework for dialogs/applications and I'm keen to redo the midi dialogs to look better.

 ### Custom Sounds rewritten
 You will have to change your configuration